-A taxable supply is a supply that is standard-rated or zero-rated.
-Exempt supplies (such as financial services, education services, childcare service, healthcare services, residential land, agricultural land and general use land, accommodation, transport services, tolled highway or bridge, funeral, burial and cremation services, supplies made by societies and similar organisation) and out-of-scope supplies (such as supply from a place outside Malaysia to another place outside Malaysia) are not taxable supplies.
+A taxable supply is a supply which is standard rated or zero rated.
+Exempt supplies (such as financial services, education services, childcare service, healthcare services, residential land, agricultural land and general use land, accommodation, transport services, tolled highway or bridge, funeral, burial and cremation services, supplies made by societies and similar organisation) and out of scope supplies (such as supply from a place outside Malaysia to another place outside Malaysia) are not taxable supplies.
 GST will be levied and charged on the value of taxable supply.

-To collect GST from customers, the business must be registered under GST.
-Registration is compulsory if its annual turnover of taxable supplies is more than MYR 500,000 (USD 140,492).
-Nevertheless, a business can apply to be registered voluntarily when the annual turnover is less than MYR 500,000 (USD 140,492).
+In order to collect GST from customers, the business must be registered under GST.
+Registration is compulsory if its annual turnover of taxable supplies is more than MYR 500,000 (USD 116,772).
+Nevertheless, a business can apply to be registered voluntarily when the annual turnover is less than MYR500,000 (USD 116,772).